-11. You Down with OPM.
+11. You Down With OPM.

-While personal debt might be hindrance, the right kind of debt could give your business the edge it needs.
+While personal debt might be a hindrance, the right kind of debt could give your business the edge it needs.
 Jude Wilson, financial strategist and founder of Wilson Group Financial, says:

 “Many financially successful clients I work with view the use of debt very strategically.
 Their focus is, “how can I use “other people’s money” to enhance my business opportunities.
 This is in stark contrast to the way many see debt, as a way to satisfy more immediate desires, like that next grand vacation or a means to purchasing that dream mac-mansion.”

 Financially successful people see debt as a tool to purchase or own a greater percentage of an investment — that if successful, could result in earning far more than the interest on the loan.
 Of course there are those of us who use debt irresponsibly and others who view debt as something to be avoided at all costs, but the financially savvy relish the chance to leverage debt to maximize returns.